mrc-ide/sarscov2-b.1.1.7/growth_factor_model/README.md

 ## Run models

-The models are run with the Stan model defined in `src/growthfactor_model.stan`:
+The models are run with the Stan model defined in `growthfactor_model.stan`:

 ```r
 fileName <- 'src/growthfactor_model.stan'